Subsidies for low-income families per year. Social support for low-income families

 • stateless persons.

-However, at the same time, all citizens from the listed categories must have a Moscow residence permit, that is, be registered in Moscow at the place of residence.
+However, all citizens from the listed categories must have Moscow registration, that is, be registered in Moscow at their place of residence.

-At the same time, you should apply for the service of making a monthly payment within the following timeframes:
+In this case, you should apply for a service to arrange a monthly payment within the following periods:

-• when applying for benefits for children from 0 to 1.5 years- not later than 6 months from the date of birth of the child;
+• when applying for benefits for children from 0 to 1.5 years- no later than 6 months from the date of birth of the child;

-• for children from 1.5 to 3 years and from 3 to 18 years old- as the child reaches the appropriate age for the payment of benefits.
+• for children from 1.5 to 3 years And from 3 to 18 years- as the child reaches the appropriate age for payment of benefits.

 Where can I fill out an application for benefits on the PSU Portal?

-On the Portal of public services of Moscow This service can be found:
+On Moscow government services portal this service can be found:

-After that, the user needs to go through the application procedure, which is performed in accordance with the one presented on the site.
+After this, the user must go through the application procedure, which is carried out in accordance with that presented on the website.

-You can view the generated application and find out its status after sending in User's personal account PSU portal.
+You can view the completed application and find out its status after submission at User's personal account PSU portal.

-What is the term and cost of the service?
+What is the duration and cost of providing the service?

-The time allotted to the authorized bodies for the provision of services for the issuance of a monthly allowance for a child, cannot exceed 10 days, including the term of interdepartmental interaction between the capital's executive authorities and other organizations.
+The time allocated to authorized bodies to provide services for processing monthly child benefits, cannot exceed 10 days, including the period of interdepartmental interaction between the capital’s executive authorities and other organizations.

-As a result of the provision of services to applicants (families with children), a Decision on the appointment of a monthly allowance for a child- the original of the document, drawn up in a single copy on a free-form form for internal use (not issued to the applicant).
+As a result of the provision of services to applicants (families with children), a Decision on assigning monthly child benefit- the original document, compiled in a single copy on a free form for internal use (not handed over to the applicant).

-Before talking about helping the poor in Moscow, it is necessary to define who the poor are and what a poor family is.
-Low-income citizens are recognized by the decision of the local government, taking into account the income that falls on each of the family members.
-Obtaining the status of the poor guarantees social assistance from the state, which is provided in the form of certain subsidies and benefits.
-A complete list of types of assistance to the poor depends on the region where the family lives.
+Before talking about helping the poor in Moscow, it is necessary to define who low-income citizens are and what a low-income family is.
+Low-income citizens are recognized by the decision of the local government, taking into account the income that accrues to each family member.
+Obtaining low-income status guarantees social assistance from the state, which is provided in the form of certain subsidies and benefits.
+The full list of types of assistance to the poor depends on the region of residence of the family.

-It is important to note that the level of average per capita income, although important, is not the only criterion for determining citizens who need state support.
-It is also necessary that persons wishing to receive social assistance live together and maintain a common household.
+It is important to note that the level of average per capita income, although important, is not the only criterion for determining citizens who need government support.
+It is also necessary that persons wishing to receive social assistance live together and run a common household.

-Incomplete families, as well as families in which there are non-working pensioners and disabled people, have the priority right to receive state assistance to the poor.
+Single-parent families, as well as families in which there are non-working pensioners and disabled people, have a priority right to receive state assistance for the poor.
 If necessary, a married childless couple or one of the parents raising a child alone can apply for social assistance.

-It must be remembered that only those families that find themselves in a difficult financial situation for reasons beyond their control can be included in the category of low-income families.
-This means that families in which able-bodied parents abuse alcohol or deliberately parasitize will not receive the status of the poor.
+It must be remembered that only those families that find themselves in a difficult financial situation for reasons beyond their control can be included in the low-income category.
+This means that families in which able-bodied parents abuse alcohol or are deliberate parasitists will not receive low-income status.

-In order to calculate the average per capita income, the sum of the incomes of all family members is taken three months before the date of application.
-In addition to wages, this amount includes royalties, pensions, allowances, income from property, as well as products of personal subsidiary plots.
+In order to calculate the average per capita income, the sum of the incomes of all family members for three months before the date of application is taken.
+In addition to wages, this amount includes royalties, pensions, benefits, income from property, as well as the products of personal subsidiary plots.

-The amount received must be divided twice: first by the number of billing months (three), and then by family members.
-The result obtained is compared with the regional level of the subsistence minimum, and if its value is lower, then the family is assigned the status of the poor.
+The received amount must be divided twice: first by the number of billing months (three), and then by family members.
+The result obtained is compared with the regional level of the subsistence minimum, and if its value is lower, then the family is assigned low-income status.

-As it turns outsocial assistance to the poor?
+As it turns outsocial assistance for the poor?

-Low-income strata of the population receive material support at the regional and federal levels.
-As a rule, poor families receive the following types of assistance:
+Low-income segments of the population receive material support at the regional and federal levels.
+As a rule, low-income families receive the following types of assistance:

 • monetary compensation and benefits;

-• in-kind assistance with medicines, footwear, clothing, food, fuel and other consumer goods;
+• natural assistance with medicines, shoes, clothing, food, fuel and other consumables;

-• an increased subsidy for housing and communal services, some tax benefits, free legal advice.
+• an increased subsidy for housing and communal services, some tax breaks, free legal advice.

-Let's take a quick look at more common measures to help the poor.
+Let's look briefly at more common measures to help the poor.

 Social payments

 Low-income families receive benefits, the amount of which depends on the subject of the Russian Federation.
-Benefits already paid must be taken into account.
-For example, low-income families in Moscow receive a monthly allowance for a child, the amount of which is determined by the composition of the family and the age of the child.
-The maximum allowance is assigned to a child from 1.5 to 3 years old, brought up by a single parent in a low-income family.
+Previously paid benefits must be taken into account.
+Thus, in Moscow, low-income families receive a monthly child benefit, the amount of which is determined by the composition of the family and the age of the child.
+The maximum benefit amount is assigned to a child from 1.5 to 3 years old raised by a single parent in a low-income family.

-Also in Moscow, targeted lump-sum payments are widespread: for additional food for nursing mothers and pregnant women, for schoolchildren from low-income families before the start of the school year.
+Targeted one-time payments are also widespread in Moscow: for additional nutrition for nursing mothers and pregnant women, for schoolchildren from low-income families before the start of the school year.
 University students and students from low-income families receive state social scholarships.

 Housing

-A low-income family officially recognized as needing housing can be put on a waiting list for an apartment for the low-income, and when the turn comes up, receive free housing from the state under a social contract.
+A low-income family officially recognized as needing housing can be put on a waiting list for an apartment for low-income people, and when the turn comes, receive free housing from the state under a social rental agreement.
 This benefit is guaranteed by the Housing Code of the Russian Federation.
-Also, for low-income families, there is an opportunity to purchase housing with the help of social mortgages.
-Such mortgage lending provides a preferential cost of housing.
+There is also the opportunity for low-income families to purchase housing using a social mortgage.
+This type of mortgage lending provides a reduced cost of housing.

-Under certain conditions, children from low-income families have the right to enter out of competition in municipal and state higher educational institutions.
+Subject to certain conditions, children from low-income families have the right to enter municipal and state higher education institutions without competition.

-Existing social programs to support low-income families provide for the provision of vouchers for children in sanatoriums and dispensaries.
-Permits are issued in the presence of medical indications no more than 1 time per year.
+Existing social programs to support low-income families provide a service for allocating vouchers for children to sanatoriums and health centers.
+Vouchers are issued if there are medical indications no more than once a year.

-Each low-income family in 2017 can receive state assistance to pay for housing and utilities.
-Subsidies for utility bills are received by owners and tenants of housing.
-In addition, such families receive tax benefits on the amounts they receive from the state.
+In 2017, every low-income family can receive government assistance to pay for housing and utilities.
+Housing owners and tenants receive subsidies for utility bills.
+In addition, such families receive tax breaks on the amounts they receive from the state.

-To date, the issue of providing targeted social assistance to those categories of the population that need it is being considered.
-But so far this has not been applied in practice due to the lack of criteria for classifying people as such groups.
+Today, the issue of providing targeted social assistance to those categories of the population that need it is being considered.
+But so far this has not been applied in practice due to the lack of criteria for classifying people into such groups.
 Today, the needy are low-income families whose income does not allow them to lead a normal life.
-Therefore, in the country, the authorities are developing benefits and introducing benefits for low-income families.
+Therefore, the country's authorities are developing benefits and introducing benefits for low-income families.

-Approved in Russia Federal Law No. 134 of October 24, 1997 g., regulating the calculation of the subsistence minimum and its application to the inhabitants of the country.
-According to Article 6, the concept of a low-income family is used, which is recognized as such in a situation where the average per capita income of all members does not reach the subsistence minimum (PM) in the region.
+Approved in Russia Federal Law No. 134 of October 24, 1997 g., regulating the calculation of the living wage and its application to residents of the country.
+According to article 6, the concept of a low-income family is used, which is recognized as such in a situation where the average per capita income of all members does not reach the subsistence level (ML) in the region.

-The value of the PM depends on the cost of the consumer basket at the level of the subject.
-It can be less or more than the national minimum.
+The value of the PM depends on the cost of the consumer basket at the subject level.
+It may be less or more than the national minimum.
 When the calculated income per family member is less than the subsistence minimum, the status of the poor is awarded.

 When accounting for cash receipts, the income of all relatives living together and engaged in the same household is taken into account: